aligezik/assignment/assignment-frontend/js/8-checkout/README.md

 At the end of the this project, students will be able to;

-- analyze a problem, create e-commerce website page.
+- analyze a problem,s create e-commerce website page.

 - demonstrate their knowledge of algorithmic design principles for dynamic calculation of product's cart.